Parava (film): Production

-After assisting several directors, Shahir started co-writing a script with friend Muneer Ali, who wrote the script for the segment "Sethulakshmi" in 5 Sundarikal in late 2015.
-In early 2016, Anwar Rasheed announced that he would produce Shahir's directorial debut.
+After assisting several directors, Soubin started co-writing a script with friend Muneer Ali, who wrote the script for the segment "Sethulakshmi" in 5 Sundarikal in late 2015.
+In early 2016, Anwar Rasheed announced that he would produce Soubin's directorial debut.
 A casting call announcement was made on 23 April 2016 throughout social media seeking male and female actors between age 13 and 26.

 Filming began in Qissa Cafe in Fort Kochi on 1 June 2016.